Aspirus Wausau Residency Curriculum

 Human Behavior & Mental Health

-Fourth year psychiatry residents present topics at Tuesday didactics such as pharmacology and management of common psychiatric medications and boundaries/transference/countertransference.
+Fourth year psychiatry residents present topics at Tuesday didactics such as pharmacology and management of common psychiatric medications and boundaries/ transference/ counter-transference.

-Maternity Care & Women’s Health
+Maternity Care

-Osteopathic Curriculum
+Otseopathic Curriculum

 Outpatient Family Medicine (OFM)